 You can be subject to a hostile work environment in the following ways:

 You are subjected to quid pro quo sexual harassment if a supervisor or a manager or anyone above you demands or asks for sexual contact in return for a promotion or any other employment benefits.
-It is still considered to be harassment if you deny the offer or have the sexual contact fearing you will lose your job.
+It is still considered harassment if you deny the offer or have sexual contact fearing you will lose your job.

 Title VII of the Civil Rights Act of 1964 makes sexual harassment illegal across the United States.
 The law deems sexual harassment of employees by anyone at work illegal regardless of their sexual orientation or gender.
 Title VII is specifically designed for employers.
 Under the law, employers are considered to be responsible for providing a work environment that is free from discrimination and harassment.
-This means that the law deems it illegal for employers to allow harassment to occur and to stop it once they know it is happening.
+This means that the law deems it illegal for employers to allow harassment to occur and stop it once they know it is happening.
 Title VII, therefore, gives you the right to sue your employer under whose watch the harassment occurred.

 You may feel like you are jeopardizing your job or risking your employment by speaking up for sexual harassment at the workplace.
 But you are protected by law as it is illegal for an employer or anyone at work to retaliate or punish you for speaking against harassment.
 When an HR representative or boss is informed about harassment, they must take prompt action and stop it.
-If instead, they retaliate by giving you a pay cut, shifting your location, assigning you a different position, demoting you, or firing you or in any other way that makes your work or life suffer then you have the right to take legal action against your employer.
+If instead, they retaliate by giving you a pay cut, shifting your location, assigning you a different position, demoting you, firing you, or in any other way that makes your work or life suffer, then you have the right to take legal action against your employer.

-If you have been subjected to sexual harassment, the first step you are required to take is to file a complaint with the federal or local government agency.
+If you have been subjected to sexual harassment, the first step you are required to take is to file a complaint with a federal or local government agency.
 The Equal Employment Opportunity Commission (EEOC) is responsible for taking citizens’ complaints against workplace sexual harassment at the federal level.
-However, there are strict deadlines or statute of limitations for filing a complaint.
+However, there are strict deadlines or statutes of limitations for filing a complaint.
 The deadline varies from state to state but typically lies in the range of 180 days to 300 days from when the last act of harassment took place.
 Filing a complaint is important because without that you won’t be allowed to sue your employer.
 After filing a complaint, you receive a right to sue notice that allows you to file a lawsuit against your employer.